-Boating, jet skiing, and swimming are great ways to spend a summer day in North Carolina.
+Boating, jet skiing, and swimming are great ways to spend a summer day in North Carolina's lakes, rivers, and the Atlantic Ocean.
 But what do you do when someone else's negligence spoils your summer fun and results in serious personal injury or death?

 At Powers Landreth, we handle boating accidents involving:

 - Wave runners / Wet bikes / Jet skis